 The 5 Gyres team has covered more than 50,000 miles across the North Pacific, North Atlantic, Indian Ocean, and South Atlantic Gyres, as well as the Great Lakes, to study plastic pollution.
-Through our educational presentations, we bring the expedition experience to students, teaching conservation through action and engaging students to think about how to protect our oceans by making smarter choices on land.
-These presentations and workshops take place in auditoriums, classrooms, and on field trips, and can be tailored to an elementary, middle, high school or college level.
+Through our educational presentations, we bring the expedition experience to students and parents, teaching conservation through action and engaging school communities to think about how to protect our oceans by making smarter choices on land.
+These presentations and workshops take place in auditoriums, classrooms, and on field trips, and can be tailored to an elementary, middle, high school or college level; they are also appropriate for parent groups.
+In Southern California, Title 1 schools may apply to participate at no cost through our scholarship program, which is generously supported by Nordic Naturals, a 5 Gyres cause partner.

 My Life, My Land, My Sea (2016)